the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 Scientific journals have the advantage of reaching a large spectrum of research scientists at all stages of their career.

+Further ideas:
+- teaching RSE infrastructure in relevant undergraduate courses of domain scientists, e.g. in statistics [Reinhart2021], [Beckman2021], [CetinkayaRundel2018]
+- teach scientific software and research infrastructure early, e.g. in high school [Form2011], [Bain2020]
+- adapting Carpentries and CodeRefinery material [ENCCS2022] for RSEs from industry and HPC facilities
+- localizing RSE teaching material and RSE information in languages other than English, e.g. [Astigarraga2022], [ClementFontaine2019b], [Appel2021], [Haim2021] (FIXME: find more examples of teaching material)
+- making RSE best practice guides fun to read with memes or satire [Balaban2021], [Laginja2022], [Astigarraga2022], [Fehr2021]

 ## Organizational Infrastructures
 So we have defined our set of competencies that we feel every RSE should possess.
 Table 2 above nevertheless already hints at the fact that some RSE skills are required during the domain studies,